aelrou/wpip/README.md

 # wpip
 Public IP address monitor and notify service for Windows using Java Selenium WebDriver

-* Build JAR with dependancies using Maven
+* Build JAR with dependencies using Maven
   `C:\wpim>maven clean package`

 * __WebDriver executables not included__